-As an experienced blue plaque manufacturer, why not speak to us to design your own blue plaque?
+As an experienced blue plaque manufacturer, you can speak to us about designing your own blue plaque.
 Celebrate a person or event in your family, your street or village, town or organisation etc.

 Shapes & Sizes:

 Our most popular size is 400mm diameter with many being 450mm or 500mm (English Heritage signs are 490mm diameter).

 Letters, border, logos, motifs and complicated coats of arms are all realised in relief.
 Typeface is usually Times New Roman and our standard background colour is BS 20D45, although we can offer other letter styles and colours.
 Background colours are spray finished and the relief detail is hand painted by our talented artists.

 Clients are encouraged to send us any artwork and size details at an early stage so that we can assist in the design.